traderepublic/SectionKit/README.md

 By using **SectionKit** each section in a `UICollectionView` is implemented separately, so you can keep your classes small and maintainable.
-Sections can be combined like building blocks to build complex layouts.
+Sections can be combined like building blocks and creating screens with otherwise complex datasources becomes manageable.
-This also makes it possible to test them independently and to reuse them in another `UICollectionView`.
+This also makes it possible to test each section independently and to reuse them in another `UICollectionView`.
-Making changes to a specific section doesn't affect other sections and working on complex datasources becomes manageable.

 To see SectionKit in action please check out the [example project](Example).